Anisha12311/Data-Structure-and-Algorithm-in-Javascript/README.md

            let area = (base * height)/2
            console.log("The area of the triangle is " , area);

-           //If we are known all side of triangle
+           //If we are known all sides of triangle

            let side1 = parseInt(prompt("Enter side1 "))
            let side2 = parseInt(prompt("Enter side2 "))